 All positions can be remote, and volunteers set their own schedule.
 The Helpline Intake Volunteer position requires approximately four hours a week, and volunteers will need to have at least some availability at least three days in any given week.
 The Spanish Helpline and Detention Project Volunteer positions require approximately three hours a week.
 Find more information about the positions below the form.

 If you are an attorney and are interested in providing legal assistance, please join our Legal Resistance Network.

-NOTE: Due to recent staffing shifts, we will be following up with prospective volunteers in mid-May 2019.
+NOTE: Due to recent staffing shifts, we will be following up with prospective volunteers in mid-September 2019.
 We appreciate your patience!

 1) Helpline Intake Volunteer

 TLC’s Legal Information Helpline provides basic information about laws that affect transgender people in the areas of employment, healthcare, civil rights, family law, and access to identity documents.
 Each year, TLC’s Legal Information Helpline receives over 2000 calls and emails from transgender and gender nonconforming community members and their families seeking legal information, resources, and referrals, and the number keeps growing.
 We rely on trained volunteers to meet this significant need.

 Specific responsibilities of a Legal Helpline Volunteer may include:

 - Help process incoming calls and voicemails, perform intakes, and gather information from transgender and gender nonconforming community members looking for legal assistance

 - This is a great position for volunteers who have at least some time (20-60 minutes) to contribute a few different days over the course of the week (the specific days can vary week to week)

 TLC’s Spanish Helpline provides in-depth legal information, referrals, and support to Spanish-speaking transgender and gender nonconforming community members.